Kansas Democratic lawmakers dined with Kansas City Royals on eve of stadium vote

 The Royals declined to comment.

-The post Kansas Democratic lawmakers dined with Kansas City Royals on eve of stadium vote appeared first on Kansas Reflector.
+The post Kansas Democratic lawmakers dined with Kansas City Royals on eve of stadium vote appeared first on Missouri Independent.